Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

 with the imaginary-time-displaced correlation function

 and

-Figure~\ref{fig:Mean-Field} shows the bond susceptibility as a function of temperature and system size at the ordering wave vector $\bm{Q}=(\pi,\pi)$.

-The simulations were started in the mean-field configuration to reduce warm-up times.
-At low temperatures, the susceptibility grows in accordance with a long-ranged $(\pi,\pi)$ VBS state.
+Figure~\ref{fig:Mean-Field} shows results as a function of temperature at the ordering wave vector $\bm{Q}$.
+Simulations were started in the mean-field configuration to reduce warm-up times.
+At low temperatures, the susceptibility grows with increasing $L$, signaling long-range VBS order.
 On our largest lattice size ($L=12$), we observe a sudden drop of the signal at $T\approx 0.06$ (see Fig.~\ref{fig:Mean-Field}(a)).
 The energy $\langle \hat{H} \rangle$ shows a kink at the same temperature [Fig.~\ref{fig:Mean-Field}(b)].
-Above this temperature, thermal fluctuations destroy the long-range order.
+Above this critical temperature, thermal fluctuations destroy the long-range order.